redis/Redis-Insight-Guides/src/quick-guides/triggers-and-functions/keyspace-triggers.md

-Functions can react to events within Redis with key space triggers.
-Most of the events are triggered by command invocation but includes also events for when a key is expired or evicted from the database.
+Functions within Redis can respond to events using key space triggers.
+While the majority of these events are initiated by command invocations, they also include events that occur when a key expires or is removed from the database.

 For the full list of supported events, please refer to the [Redis Key Space notifications page](https://redis.io/docs/manual/keyspace-notifications/#events-generated-by-different-commands).